 Not every addition was a win though.
 An annoying byproduct of such improvements and new bits of content is more managing that involves carefully fixing issues that could’ve easily been avoided had some base-game features been adjusted to electric routes, wiring, and whatnot.
 As you begin to stack new mechanics on top of previous ones, some cracks begin to show, and fixing recurring mistakes or altering routes can become more of a hassle than it needs to be.

 If you don’t mind some awkward friction and rough edges, High Voltage is the sort of post-launch content drop that’s worth picking up if you’ve enjoyed the base game.
 It’s not more of the same yet it also remains true to the core experience.
-With such a small price increase, it feels like a must-play if you enjoyed vanilla Railway Empire 2.
+With such a small price increase after Journey to the East, it feels like a must-play if you enjoyed vanilla Railway Empire 2.

 1. India